jeresig/ukiyoe-models/docs/Artists.md

 This script goes through the old `highlights.json` file and imports its data into the site.
 For each artist (organized by artist slug) we import a representative image (which was set previously, the ID of the `Image` should still be intact).
 Additionally the `Era` of the artist is set from the old era that the artist was categorized into.

-### `utils/set-artist-slugs.js`

-**What does this do:** This script sets the preferred slug for every artist.

-NOTE: May not be needed any more as we now use IDs as the primary lookup mechanism, not the slug (which is just a nicety, mostly to help SEO).

-Instead we should probably just set the slug when the artist name is set (or updated).
-Handle this in `merge-bios.js`.

 ### `utils/ambiguous-artists.js`

 TO IMPLEMENT